vekatze/neut/book/src/programming-in-neut.md

 }
 ```

-We can define `id` without using any implicit arguments as follows (just for comparison):
+You can define `id` without using any implicit arguments as follows (just for comparison):

 ```neut
 define id(a: type, x: a): a {